Monastery of St. John of the Cross

 Many thanks to the generous donors who provided for the chapel renovations.

-A small wing to be used for discernment visits for young women has also just been completed.
+A small wing to be used for discernment visits for young women will now serve as our Novitiate and will be completely cloistered.

 Donations toward the actual building of the main monastery would also be appreciated.
 Details regarding plans and financial projections will be available at a later date here and on this website.